 To assess road needs, communities can conduct gap analysis, which measures traffic volume data with road design capacity to determine the Level of Service of a particular corridor or section or road.
 Traffic volume data is measured throughout the region in varying degrees, and communities can determine those areas in which additional traffic volume data may be necessary.
 For state trunklines, capacity information is available from MDOT.
 For city and county roads, the capacity for each segment is calculated based on a specific methodology prescribed in the Highway Capacity Manual, which is published by the Transportation Research Board.
 The methodology is different for the three subcategories of road applicable to Northwest Michigan: rural multilane highways; rural two-lane highways; and arterials.
 Within gap analysis, traffic volume is divided by design capacity to calculate the Volume to Capacity Ratio, which is an indicator of how well the road functions.
 This Ratio is then grouped into ranges that indicate operational characteristics of the road, called Level of Service.
-The Level of Service provides an understandable "grade" for roadway and focuses attention for either reducing traffic or increasing design capacity in those sections with an "E" or an "F" grade, which indicate safety and capacity transportation gaps.

-undue time delays and burdens on private development projects, and the changes are incremental in nature and take years or even decades to fully develop.
+The Level of Service provides an understandable "grade" for roadway improvement plans to manage the corridor access.
+The access management plan should be developed and implemented as soon as possible, since such the opportunities for changes come quickly, should be well planned to avoid undue time delays and burdens on private development projects, and the changes are incremental in nature and take years or even decades to fully develop.
 Implementing an access management program will encourage smooth and safe traffic flow on community roadways and can help communities avoid some of the traffic problems caused by uncontrolled strip development.